ravenusmc/Beer_Politics/readme.md

 Are states that have more searches for craft breweries, based on google trends, more likely to support Hillary Clinton?

+In the course of this project, I will do my best to answer these questions.
+But do keep in mind that I'm not a trained Data Scientist.

 # Getting started